Raton COVID-19 Traveler Info

 Traveling through or to Raton?
 New Mexico is the safest and most responsible travel destination in the Southwest.
 Here is what you need to know upon arrival in regard to the local area and New Mexico.

 Here's what we're doing to keep you safe:

-Hotels, resorts, and other lodging establishments must operate at 50% maximum occupancy.
+Hotels, resorts, and other lodging establishments must operate and accept lodging based on county framework.
 Book your room now on ExploreRaton.com to ensure you get the lowest price available.